Double Vision

 He disregarded his own reflection.

 When his shift ended, he walked tentatively to Due Fratelli - pausing at the fence to see if The Double was already inside.
-Will sighed with relief as he sank down into his old familiar booth, smiling at the waitress for the very first time.
+Lim sighed with relief as he sank down into his old familiar booth, smiling at the waitress for the very first time.
 She didn’t smile back but that was okay, he knew he could chat with her now cause he’d already seen himself do it.

-He helped a lady carry her shopping bags onto the bus even though she said she didn’t need help and when he got on the bus itself, he noticed that the bus drivers name was actually written on the ID card above his seat.
+He helped a lady carry her shopping bags onto the bus even though she said she didn’t need his help and when he got on the bus itself, he noticed that the bus drivers name was actually written on the ID card above his seat.
 He used it in greeting and made a little comment about it being a long shift but the driver nodded and “mmmhmm”ed without enthusiasm.
-Will was literally beaming.
+Lim was literally beaming.
 He couldn’t believe how easy it was, everyone would think he was The Double in no time.
 He ran into his neighbour at the entrance to their apartment block.
 She looked happier than the night before.
-He held the door out for her, and she smiled and entered through without complaint.
+He held the door out for her, and she smiled and entered through.
 He felt at peace.
 His apartment was quiet, and he laid down and sunk into a deep sleep.

 The next shift passed the same; no Double.
 He cracked a joke with the waitress...